Takazudo/jQuery.LazyJaxDavis/_docsrc/_posts/2012-01-05-urlrouting.md

 * fetchabort
 * pageready

 These are path-pecific ones of everyxxxxxx event which I already wrote.
 As `path`, you can set string or regexp to define which page to be applied.

 These routings' paths cannot be conflicted each other.
+This is pretty important. if jQuery.LazyJaxDavis found plural matched config about a URL, it shows error.

-If you specify `ignoregetvals: true` to any, get values like `?foo=bar` in the URL will be ignored about these path rule.
+If you specify `ignoregetvals: true` to any, get values like `?foo=bar` in the URL will be ignored about these path rules.

 ### Transparent routing

 As I wrote above, each routings cannnot be conflicted.
+But, it's possible.
 If you like to do complicated routing, use transparent routing feature like below.
 I introduced this more on [demo]({{ site.basedir }}/pages/demos.html#transparent) page.

 {% highlight javascript %}
 $.LazyJaxDavis(function(router){